simonehagey/orbdot/docs/source/getting_started.rst

 Data Files
 ----------
-Once a :class:`~orbdot.star_planet.StarPlanet` instance is created, the data is accessed through the attributes ``ttv_data``, ``rv_data`` and/or ``tdv_data``.
+Once a :class:`~orbdot.star_planet.StarPlanet` instance is created, the data is accessed through the attributes ``ttv_data``, ``rv_data``, and/or ``tdv_data``.
 Each data type must be given to OrbDot in separate files.
 In all cases, the column containing the source of the measurements (e.g., a name, citation, or instrument) is important, as OrbDot recognizes and splits unique sources for plotting.

 TTV Data
 ^^^^^^^^